Saving Outside of Work Through an Individual Retirement Account (IRA)

 Anyone who earns income (or receives alimony) can put money in an IRA.
 Couples can also put money in an IRA for a non-working spouse.

-Each person can put up to $5,500 in an IRA if you are age 49 or below and up to $6,500 if you are age 50 or above for the 2013 tax year, so long as your contributions do not exceed your earned income.
+Each person can put up to $5,500 in an IRA if you are age 49 or below and up to $6,500 if you are age 50 or above for the 2014 and 2015 tax years, so long as your contributions do not exceed your earned income.
 Each year, you have until the April 15 tax filing deadline to make your IRA payment for the previous tax year.

 There are two main types of IRA – traditional IRAs and Roth IRAs.
 In addition, those who are self-employed can put money in a SEP-IRA.
 Each has its own set of rules and offers different tax benefits.
 This article will deal with traditional and Roth IRAs.